pradyumnabits/distr-comp-assignment1/README.md

 1. Open a terminal.
 2. Navigate to the server2 directory.

-Start Server 2 using Uvicorn with the following command (you can specify a custom port if needed, default is 8001): sh ./server2.sh {port-number}
+Start Server 2 with the following command (you can specify a custom port if needed, default is 8001): sh ./server2.sh {port-number}
-Alternatively run the following command uvicorn server2:app --reload --port 8001
+Alternatively run the following command, uvicorn server2:app --reload --port 8001

 ## Client